5 Star Residential and Commercial Roofing

 Insurance claims in the Permian Basin require specialized documentation that addresses both traditional storm damage and the unique environmental factors affecting roofing systems in oil and gas producing areas.
 Our reports provide comprehensive evidence for successful claim resolution.

-- • Material Failure Analysis: Chemical compatibility, thermal stress evaluation
+- • Material Failure Analysis: chemical compatibility checks plus thermal stress evaluation on TPO, EPDM, and modified bitumen

-- • Life Expectancy Analysis: Remaining useful life calculations
+- • Life Expectancy Analysis: remaining useful life calculated against ASTM D3462 and manufacturer specs

 Permian Basin Specific Factors